Alexandru Budișteanu

 Alexandru Budişteanu (October 10, 1907—1951) was a Romanian bobsledder who competed in the mid-1930s.
 At the 1936 Winter Olympics in Garmisch-Partenkirchen, finishing 16th in the two-man event and did not finish in the four-man event.

+He died on the bobsleigh track in 1951 at Poiana Brasov, Romania competing in the World University Winter Games, being thrown off the penultimate turn.